 Use of all student instruments and interpretation of respective data are governed by identical or similar norms and criteria.
 That is why we concentrate in what follows on only one student instrument, the FCI, and the way it has been used in the evaluation and development of the physics modeling curriculum at the high school level.
-IBC-Mechanics has been put to use in the current academic year.
-Its immediate precursor, the FCI, was previously the most relied upon for assessing student conceptions in mechanics.
 Examples of FCI data are provided and interpreted in relation to data pertaining to teacher practice at certain stages of curriculum development.
 The object is to illustrate how data can be collected, displayed, analyzed and interpreted so as to reveal as best as possible weaknesses and strengths in a new curriculum, and thus refine the curriculum accordingly.

 Reported data pertain to two samples of secondary school classes.
-The first sample consists of classes of about fifty high school teachers who participated in the early broad dissemination of the modeling curriculum, and who were involved in the development of the first modeling materials (manuals and laboratory setups).
+The first sample consists of classes of about fifty high school teachers who participated in the early broad dissemination of the modeling curriculum, and who were involved in the development of the first modeling manuals (and choice of appropriate laboratory setups).
 The second sample consists of classes of ten secondary school teachers who joined in later in the process, at a time where the modeling curriculum began to take its current shape.

-At an early stage of the modeling curriculum development, about fifty in-service high school teachers were trained at length to implement modeling theory in teaching classical mechanics at the high school level.
-During their first year of training, these teachers participated in the development and field-testing of a learning manual for classical mechanics.
-The manual includes guidelines for MBL and other activities devoted for the construction and deployment of basic models.
-Like all others participating in the development and implementation of the modeling curriculum, these teachers administered to their own students all three student instruments (FCI, MBT and VASS).
-Students were given each test as pretest and posttest, the year preceding their teacher training, and regularly afterwards, during and after training.
-In parallel, teachers themselves were administered a teacher survey at the end of every academic year in order to monitor changes in their teaching practice throughout training and some time afterwards.
+At an early stage of the modeling materials development, about fifty in-service high school teachers were trained at length to implement modeling theory in teaching classical mechanics at the high school level.
+During their first year of training, these teachers participated in the development and field testing of a learning manual for classical mechanics.
+The manual includes guidelines for MBL and other activities devoted for the construction and deployment of the five models in Figure 3.
+Like all others participating in the development and implementation of the modeling curriculum, these teachers administered to their own students all three student instruments as pretest and posttest, the year preceding their training, and regularly afterwards, during and after training.
+In parallel, teachers themselves were administered the teacher survey at the end of every academic year in order to monitor changes in their teaching practice throughout training and some time afterwards.

-Figure 3 shows FCI data for students of the fifty teachers collected at the beginning (pretest) and end (posttest) of the first year of training.
+Figure 4 shows FCI data for students of these teachers collected at the beginning (pretest) and end (posttest) of the first year of training.
 Data are displayed in the form of three clouds or clusters (mostly to preserve confidentiality).
 The boundaries of each cluster actually consist of a best-fit envelope that can be wrapped around a particular cluster of data points.
 Each point originally represents the posttest average plotted against the corresponding pretest average of FCI scores of students taking classical mechanics with a particular teacher.
 The three clusters or groups are distinguished with the extent to which teachers implemented modeling instruction in their classes, as revealed with answers on an early version of the teacher survey.
 Group 1 refers to teachers who claimed to be most systematic in this respect (20% of participants), and group 3 to those (46%) who claimed to be least systematic (virtually sticking to conventional instruction).
 Group 2 (34% of participants) stands in the middle between the two extreme groups.
 Needless to say that by the first year of trial, none of participating teachers had already mastered the modeling approach, and modeling materials were just being piloted and were still far from their current state.